TheSavageDev/context-talk/README.md

 }
 ```

-So, we are distructuring `useAState()` and bringing in all the state items from the reducer.
+So, we are destructuring `useAState()` and bringing in all the state items from the reducer.
 And dispatch, but we're not talking about that...yet.

 The return is normal.
 As we're all used to.